-The Accounting Certificate prepares students to pursue entry-level employment in the field of accounting.
+The Accounting Certificate prepares students to pursue entry-level employment in the field of accounting and bookkeeping.
 Credits earned through the certificate program may be applied toward the A.S. in Accounting as well.
 A majority of the certificate program requirements may be taken online.

-In order to obtain the Accounting Certificate, students will be required to earn the American Institute of Professional Bookkeepers' (AIPB) Certified Bookkeeper (CB) Designation through exam.
+In order to obtain the Accounting Certificate, students may be required to earn the American Institute of Professional Bookkeepers' (AIPB) Certified Bookkeeper (CB) Designation through an exam.